Storidge/cio-faq/integrations.md

 # Integrations

+### Will my existing Docker Swarm or Kubernetes applications work?

+Storidge CIO integrates with Docker Swarm and Kubernetes through volume plugins and is compatible with apps running on any standard Swarm or Kubernetes environment.

+You can easily migrate data from docker named volumes to a Storidge volumes using the `cioctl migrate docker` command.
+Once migrated, no code modifications are needed to restart the application using the Storidge volume.

 ### Does CIO integrate with other tools I’m using?

 Storidge is already tightly integrated with the Portainer user interface for managing a Swarm cluster.
 In addition, there are references for Ansible, Packer and Terraform to create images and automate deployment of clusters.
 These tools are available through our repos on https://github.com/storidge.